lohmander/grunt-simple-include/README.md

 Default: (passes the path through unmodified)

+### baseDir

+Type: String

+Default: null (will be relative to the file doing the inclusion)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).